tridang04022004/UG-PG-UNet/README.md

 # Uncertainty-Guided Progressive U-Net

-This repository contains an implementation of an Uncertainty-Guided Progressive U-Net for medical image analysis, with support for both nuclei segmentation (MoNuSeg) and cervical cell classification (Herlev) tasks.
+This repository contains an implementation of an Uncertainty-Guided Progressive U-Net for medical image analysis.
+We tested it on 2 tasks: nuclei segmentation (MoNuSeg) and cervical cell classification (Herlev).

 ## 🏗️ Architecture